 Diet can affect headaches in different ways for different people.
 Some common triggers for headache pain include dehydration, hunger, and certain foods or drinks.
 Substances such as caffeine or alcohol, processed foods, and foods that contain additives such as MSG or preservatives have also been linked to headaches, particularly migraines.

-There is a lot of anecdotal evidence that lack of exercise can lead to increased headaches, and scientific evidence to back it up.
+There is much anecdotal evidence that lack of exercise can lead to increased headaches, and scientific evidence supports it.
 For example, studies have found that people who exercised regularly were less likely to suffer from migraines than sedentary people.
 It is also known that exercise can release hormones such as endorphin and decrease cortisol levels.

 Improving your diet is a great place to start when addressing headaches, you don't need to start with anything crazy or follow any trends.
 The easiest place to start is being mindful of what you are eating.
 If you eat a lot of takeaway consider changing to a chain that provides healthier options and cut out one takeaway meal each week.

-If you cook at home a lot, be mindful of the ingredients you purchase.
-Compare the brands of products and check for sugar, sodium, preservatives, and other additives; simply choose options that have fewer of these ingredients.
-It is also beneficial to find organic alternatives to your current staples, from fruit and veg to meat and canned goods; organic foods are almost always better.
+If you cook at home often, be mindful of the ingredients you purchase.
+Compare the brands of products and check for sugar, sodium, preservatives, and other additives; choose options with fewer of these ingredients.
+Finding organic alternatives to your current staples is also beneficial, from fruit and veg to meat and canned goods; organic foods are almost always better.

 Once as many causes of stress as possible are reduced, then look at managing what is left.
 Massages, yoga, or taking time out to relax is important to reduce stress.
 Hydrotherapy is an excellent option that provides the benefits of massage and general stress relief.
 In recent years advancements in spa, technology has led to an increasingly wide range of high-quality spas that provide professional quality hydrotherapy experiences.
 You don’t need to compromise between a spa and massage either as many spas include neck and shoulder massagers for a full-body stress management experience!